Five balloons will lift a dog, twenty a person... and a few thousand a house.

-- This was done in The Three Stooges, in an odd variation of this trope, where Moe himself became a balloon.
+- In an odd variation of this trope, where Moe himself became a balloon.
 In Dizzy Pilots, Moe falls into a tub of tar, and to get the tar off of him, Larry and Curly cut a hole in his clothes and begin filling it up with gas.
 Hilarity Ensues as Moe begins to float away when Larry and Curly aren't looking, and they spend the next sizable chunk of the episode trying to get Moe down.
 He eventually floats through an opening in the ceiling and into the sky.
 Hearing Moe cry during the ordeal makes this a candidate for Crowning Moment of Funny.

-- In The Three Stooges movie, a little girl gets lifted by a bunch of balloons.
+- " A little girl gets lifted by a bunch of balloons.
 When a bullet pops them and she falls onto a big cake, she says "That was awesome!".

 - The title character in Curious George is borne aloft by helium balloons.
 This was repeated in other media adaptations of the stories.